 If you have space in the attic you can take boxes of anything in your house that you don’t think you need.
 Take it up to the attic and leave it there for a few months.
 If after that tie you haven’t gone up there to get anything from those boxes or missed anything in there at all, then you know that there is probably nothing in there of value and they don’t deserve space in your home.

 Making money from your clutter

 The internet is an incredible place and there are so many places where you can buy and sell pre-owned items to make a little extra money.
-If you think you want to get rid of something but aren’t sure, go online and see how much you might be able to sell it for. if it turns out to be worth a little bit of money, think of something else that you could by with that cash which would be useful to you and it makes that piece of clutter a little bit easier to let go.
+If you think you want to get rid of something but aren’t sure, go online and see how much you might be able to sell it for. if it turns out to be worth a little bit of money, think of something else that you could buy with that cash that would be useful to you and it makes that piece of clutter a little bit easier to let go of.

 If you have the time then it helps phenomenally if you’re able to go through the places with the most clutter in them and reorganise them to make more efficient use of the space.
 Once you’ve done this it should be clear what you have given priority to and what sits at the back.
 Those items at the back of all the cupboards and draws are probably candidates for things that you could do with getting rid of.

 Keep a list

 Write a list of whatever you can think of that might be in your house that you want to throw away.
 This helps greatly when going around the house identifying what you don’t need as you’ll have already thought about the pros and cons of keeping something and so can make the process of deciding whether or not to keep something, more efficient.